dprint/dprint/website/src/config.md

 ### Updating Plugins via CLI

-Some plugins can be updated to the latest version in the configuration file by running:
+Plugins can be updated to the latest version in the configuration file by running:

 ```sh
 dprint config update
 ```

-Note that this functionality is currently very basic and only some plugins are supported.
-In the future there will be a concept of [plugin registries](https://github.com/dprint/dprint/issues/410) which will allow this to be more distributed.

 ## Includes and Excludes